First things first: Let's get physical

-Unless you've got some serious super-powers, chances are you regularly reach for your phone to mindlessly scroll through the apps.
+Unless you've got some serious super-powers that keep you from looking at it, chances are you regularly reach for your phone to mindlessly scroll through the apps when you're doing nothing.
 Same.
-But New Year's Eve is not the night to be checking in and comparing your evening to others – especially if you’re not doing it solo by choice.
+But New Year's Eve is not the night to be checking in on Instagram or TikTok and comparing your evening to others – especially if you’re not doing it solo by choice.

-Give your eyes and your mind a break for the evening unless you’re SURE that checking Instagram isn’t going to upset you.
+Give your eyes and your mind a break for the evening unless you’re SURE that checking social media isn’t going to upset you.

 Tune in for the fireworks

-This may seem lame and it's by no means a must-do (well, this whole list is just suggestions but you get the point) but watching the fireworks on-screen, or out your window depending on your locale, is just another way to add some special sparkle to your evening.
+This may seem lame, but watching the fireworks on-screen, or out your window depending on your locale, is just another way to add some special sparkle to your evening.

-ABC will broadcast live from Sydney Harbour at 8.30pm AEDT - all the way until the firworks end at midnight.
+ABC will broadcast live from Sydney Harbour at 8.30pm AEDT - all the way until the fireworks end at midnight.